vtexdocs/dev-portal-content/docs/guides/Catalog API/catalog-api-overview.md

 createdAt: "2019-12-20T02:25:40.558Z"
 updatedAt: "2022-08-08T21:09:09.766Z"
 ---
-[block:callout]
-{
-  "type": "info",
-  "body": "Check the new [Catalog onboarding guide](https://developers.vtex.com/vtex-rest-api/docs/catalog-overview).
+>ℹ️ Check the new [Catalog onboarding guide](https://developers.vtex.com/vtex-rest-api/docs/catalog-overview).
 We created this guide to improve the onboarding experience for developers at VTEX.
-It assembles all documentation on our Developer Portal about Catalog and is organized by focusing on the developer's journey.", "title": "Onboarding guide"
+It assembles all documentation on our Developer Portal about Catalog and is organized by focusing on the developer's journey.
-}
-[/block]

 Methods for collecting product/SKU catalog data, categories, brands and other information.
 All content that comes between `{{}}` keys must be replaced with the correct data before performing the request.